-8. Go to the Junk Mail tab of Apple Mail's Preferences window.
+- 6. Make sure that the list shows no other rules for processing spam/junk messages.
+If you find any, disable them (by unchecking them) or delete them. - 7.
+Go to the Junk Mail tab of Apple Mail's Preferences window.
 If there is a Trust junk mail headers in messages option, uncheck it.
-Uncheck Enable junk mail filtering.
+Uncheck Enable junk mail filtering on the Junk Mail Behaviors tab.
 This will disable its junk mail filter so that it doesn't interfere with SpamSieve.